WHS LLC Student Inquiry Guide

 If your teacher requires footnotes, you may find an explanation with examples on the Purdue’s OWL Writing Lab site.

 Your teacher may require an annotated bibliography as a part of your research.
 An annotated bibliography is a bibliography that also includes a brief analysis of the content, quality, and usefulness of each source.
 The OWL Writing Lab at Purdue University has helpful examples.
 As you look critically at each of your sources, think about the author’s purpose, the intended audience, and the usefulness and timeliness of the content.
 Is the source credible?
 What is the nature of the source (ie: periodical; reference work; scholarly journal article; accessed in print or digitally, etc.) Does this source confirm or contradict any of your other sources?
 Does it support or refute your thesis?
 Does it lead you to other sources?
+Your teacher may ask you to apply the SLAP Test: SUMMARIZE the source, explain what you LEARNED from it, and describe how you will APPLY the source in your writing.
 Please note that the Noodletools® citation format provides you with a template for adding annotations.

 Still confused?
 See Mrs. Lyons or Ms. Whiting in the library learning commons.
 We are here to help!